You might be interested in

 These five roles are particularly vulnerable to flight ticket fraud:

 Yes.
-Creating, altering, or using forged flight tickets or boarding passes is illegal in virtually every jurisdiction.
+Creating, altering, or using forged flight tickets is illegal in virtually every jurisdiction.
 Penalties include fines, imprisonment, travel bans, or severe immigration consequences depending on the country and severity of the offense.

 Fake flight documents are commonly exploited for:

-While highly sophisticated fakes may initially deceive visual checks, legitimate airport security protocols, such as barcode scanning at checkpoints, significantly reduce the effectiveness of forged boarding passes.
+While highly sophisticated fakes may initially deceive visual checks, legitimate airport security protocols, such as barcode scanning at checkpoints, significantly reduce the effectiveness of forged flight tickets.
 Flight logs make them close to impossible to use for illegitimate travel.

 Instead, fraudsters typically use fakes for financial or identity fraud outside airport security contexts.